 Schmielewski then kept silent to avoid the suspicion of the Nazis.
-That school that Schmielewski attended was kept hidden through the ingenuity of its rector, who portrayed the education location as a perpetually bankrupt artist type school which needed constant donations.
+That school that Schmielewski attended was kept hidden through the ingenuity of its rector, who portrayed the education location as a perpetually bankrupt artist-type school that needed constant donations.
 Thus, the officials would avoid it, keeping the children safe.

 In the 1960’s, Narayana foresaw a nuclear war.
 In 1968, he appeared briefly on CBC’s This Hour Has Seven Days and he spoke about it.

 His clients were from the political world, movie and music business.
 He read prime ministers, ambassadors, and other celebrities.
-“I met Madonna,” he told a friend of a friend, “She is actually quite ugly in person, not beautiful at all, but she is a good business woman.
-You should be a good business woman like Madonna, be a good business woman like Madonna.”
+“I met Madonna,” he told a friend of a friend, “She is actually quite ugly in person, not beautiful at all, but she is a good businesswoman.
+You should be a good businesswoman like Madonna.”
 What an encouragement.

 Out of the blue, he was murdered on April 11, 1999, on a quiet street in the Cawthra-Q.E.W. area of Mississauga.
 His murder has never been solved.